vl4ds/Documentation/smartapp-web-services-developers-guide/authorization.rst

 response_type  Use ``code`` to obtain the authorization code. client_id      The OAuth client ID of the SmartApp. scope          This should always be "app" for this authorization flow. redirect_uri   The URI of your server that will receive the authorization code.
+This URI must match one of the redirect URIs specified in the SmartApp settings, otherwise validation will fail.
 ============== ===========

 This will require the user to log in with their SmartThings account credentials, choose a Location, and select what devices may be accessed by the third party.